3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 >
 >WARNING ACTIVE CHAMBER HEATERS CAN BE DANGEROUS!!
 >
->No liability or responsibility will be accepted in whole or in part for any losses, damages, injury or death linked directly or indirectly to the use of any STL models, advice, information or settings supplied here or anywhere else, linked or not!
+>No liability or responsibility will be accepted in whole or in part for any losses, damages, injury or death linked directly or indirectly to the use of any STL models, digital data files, .cfg files, advice, information or settings supplied here or anywhere else, linked or not!
 >
 >USE AT YOUR OWN RISK!